 - An established website with solid authority can target harder keywords and still compete.

-However, Search Atlas does have a metric that gives you a much clearer idea of what you need to rank.
-It’s called Domain Power, and unlike traditional, backlink-based metrics, it analyzes organic traffic and keyword rankings.
+However, they’re just guidelines as Google doesn’t use them directly.
+Search Atlas has a metric that gives you a much clearer idea of what you need to rank.
+It’s called Domain Power.
+Domain Power analyzes organic traffic and keyword rankings, unlike traditional, backlink-based metrics.
+Domain Power is an authority metric based on what Google actually sees.
+Domain Power reflects real SERP positions much more accurately.

 3. What Is the Best Length?

-- Lower competition: Fewer big sites compete for them.
+- Lower Competition.
+Fewer big sites compete for them.

-- Higher conversion rates: Searchers already know what they want.
+- Higher Conversion Rates.
+Searchers already know what they want.

 4. Can SERP Features Make It Harder to Rank?